Guo Quan: Police harassment and arrests

-Writer and former professor of literature at Nanjing Normal University, detained November 13, 2008 on “suspicion of subverting state authority.”
+Writer and former professor of literature at Nanjing Normal University, detained November 13, 2008 on "suspicion of subverting state authority."
 The reason for his arrest is not yet known, but is believed to be related to his writings.
-He had been detained for ten days in May 2008 following seven articles he published on mainland Chinese web sites that criticize the government’s emergency response to the May 12, 2008 Sichuan earthquake and the safety of certain infrastructures.
+He had been detained for ten days in May 2008 following seven articles he published on mainland Chinese web sites that criticize the government's emergency response to the May 12, 2008 Sichuan earthquake and the safety of certain infrastructures.

-On 13 November 2008 cnews reported that Guo Quan, was arrested Thursday in the city of Nanjing.
+On 13 November 2008, cnews reported that Guo Quan was arrested in the city of Nanjing.
 According to his wife, the police's charge was "subversion of state power".
 Chinese police routinely uses the charge of "subversion of state power" to imprison dissidents for years.
 On 17 October 2009, Reuters reported that he was sentenced to 10 years in prison.
 He has been described as a political prisoner.

 On 31 January 2020, Guo was detained by police in Nanjing.
 On 20 December 2022, he was sentenced to a further four years in jail for "incitement to subvert state power", the charges stemming from his criticism of officials during the early stages of the COVID-19 pandemic.